PamPayne/austria/austria-cover-sheet-en.md

 #### What does success look like:

-Indicator 1 [milestone]: Implementation of player protection requirements
+##### Indicator 1 [milestone]: Implementation of player protection requirements

 - Baseline: 2026-01-12
 - Target state: 2030-12-31

-There are rules in place to protect gambling participants who contribute to and enshrined in law.
-The existing player protection requirements have been
-Gambling addiction and existence-threatening Federal concessionaires and state-licensed
+There are rules in place to protect gambling participants who contribute to and Gambling addiction and existence-threatening gambling behaviour as far as possible.

-gambling behaviour as far as possible. have established internal company processes and
-measures to implement them.
+The existing player protection requirements have been enshrined in law.
+The Federal concessionaires and state-licensed have established internal company processes and measures to implement them.

 ### Objective 2: Combating illegal gambling